Animae-Magnae-Prodigus/blog/_posts/science-fiction/2024-10-22-Ian-R-MacLeod-The-Visitor-From-Taured.md

 We discussed, watched stars, and made love.

-Next morning I sensed something was wrong, and what Rob expected didn't occur, and he went missing.
+Next morning I sensed something was wrong.
+The screen showed what Rob expected didn't occur, and he went missing.